 They’re not as tight or hot as other models, so you can easily put them on every day.

-They feature the Comfort Flex design with double stitching for more durability.
+This running socks features the Comfort Flex design with double stitching for more durability.

 At the same time, the moisture-wicking and breathable Lycra will keep your legs cool and prevent sweating so you can wear them comfortably all day long.